 Consistent with the OTD Program's philosophy, and exemplifying the curriculum design, an organizational framework was utilized to structure the curriculum.
 The 109-course credits in the curriculum include didactic/lab, fieldwork, and doctoral experiential capstone courses.
-OTD students must successfully complete all didactic/lab, fieldwork, and experiential components of the program to be eligible for graduation.
+OTD students must successfully complete all didactic coursework, on-site/immersive lab competencies, fieldwork, and experiential components of the program to be eligible for graduation.